t-amandawong/aoc2022/README.md

 # aoc2022
-doing all advent of code 2022 puzzles in python
+doing advent of code 2022 puzzles in python (went up to day 6)